ganeshkbhat/concurrency/README.md

 ## Cluster Methods

-Create a cluster of nodejs processes using a filname to fork
+Create a cluster of nodejs processes using a filename to fork

 `_concurrencyClusters(filename = __filename, num = cpus().length, options = {}, greet = false)`